Jenna Dewan Tatum & Channing Tatum's Daughter Surprised Them With Her Reaction To

 “She goes, ‘Can we watch something good?’
 Just like that, and we were humbled.
 One day she’ll maybe appreciate it on a different level, but yeah, she’s not so into it.”

-It’s not the first time the kid of a celebrity responded unfavorably (or in sheer bewilderment) about seeing mom or dad on screen, and it won’t be the last.
+It’s not the first time the kid of a celebrity responded unfavourably (or in sheer bewilderment) about seeing mom or dad on screen, and it won’t be the last.

 Though, perhaps Everly has a future as a film critic?
 Mom also expressed negative feels when seeing she and her husband’s iconic work.
 Apparently, the two lovebirds actually cringe at the sight of the film.